Turn Rocks Into Gold By Inspiring Your People

 Your workforce is like a mountain.
 All of your people contain rich veins of valuable gold within them, as well as tons of rock and dirt that are worthless to your company.
 The gold I’m talking about is the discretionary effort of your people.
 It’s the gap between what they are capable of doing (if they wanted to) and their bare minimum.
 The benefits of tapping into the discretionary effort of employees are countless and include increased productivity, employee retention, and profitability.

-To extract this gold—instead of just rocks and dirt—requires excellent leadership and company culture.
+To extract this gold requires excellent leadership and company culture.

 Gallup consistently reports that only 30% of employees are engaged (enthusiastic, committed to their work); while 50% are not engaged (checked out, going through the motions), and 20% are actively disengaged (unhappy, undermine progress, spread discontent).
 As a result, the lost productivity is costing us $450 billion annually.